luciancooper/cli-screencast/README.md

 ### `renderData(path, options)`

-Render a screencast or screenshot from a json data file.
-If any of the other api methods were used to write screencast data to json, this method can be used to render that data to svg or png.
+Render a screencast or screenshot from a json or yaml data file.
+If any of the other api methods were used to write screencast data to json or yaml, this method can be used to render that data to svg or png.

 > #### *Arguments:*

 › &nbsp; **path** &nbsp;•&nbsp; `string`

-Json data file containing the screencast data to render.
+Json or yaml data file containing the screencast data to render.

 › &nbsp; **options** &nbsp;•&nbsp; `Object`